Valley of Flowers National Park: Geoclimatic

-Location and reaching the park
+Location

 Getting to the Valley of Flowers requires a trek of about 17 km (10.5 mi).
 The nearest major town is Joshimath in Garhwal, which has convenient road connections from Haridwar and Dehradun, both about 270 km (168 mi) south of Joshimath.
 From Delhi, one can take the train to Haridwar and then travel by bus to Govindghat via Rishikesh.
 Govindghat is approximately 24 km before another important destination of Badrinath.
 It is also possible to drive from Delhi to Govindghat, a distance of about 500 km.

 Govindghat is a small place close to Joshimath (around one hour driving distance), where the trek begins.
 From Govindghat, shared taxis up to 4 km and then a trek of less than 11 km (8.6 mi) brings trekkers to Ghangaria, a small settlement located about 3 km (about 2 mi) from the valley.
 One can also hire a porter, mule or helicopter to reach Ghangaria.
 The trek from Govindghat to Ghangaria is common to the Gurudwara Shri Hemkund Sahib Sikh Temple at Hemkund and a trekker is likely to find many Sikh pilgrims on the route.
 As one nears Ghangaria, one is greeted by fields of perfumed wild flowers, wild rose bushes and wild strawberries by the sides of the path.
 Visitors to the Valley of Flowers need to get a permit from the Forest Department, at Ghangaria.
 The permit is valid for three days.
 Only visiting and trekking are allowed during the day time.

 Visitors are not allowed to stay inside the National park and accommodation can be obtained at Ghangaria.
 The best time to visit is between July and early September, when the valley is full of flowers, just after the outbreak of monsoon.

 Geography

 The Valley of Flowers is nestled in the Pushpawati river valley which is in the upper expanses of Bhyundar Ganga river near Joshimath in Garhwal region.
 The lower reaches of Bhyundar Ganga near Gobindghat are known as Bhyundar Valley.
 The Valley of Flowers, which lies between 30° 41' to 30° 48'N and 79° 33' to 79° 46'E, in the Pushpawati valley is 20 km northwest of Nanda Devi National Park across the wide valley of the Bhyundar Ganga.
 It is one of two hanging valleys lying at the head of the Bhyundar valley, the other being the shorter Hemkund valley which runs parallel to Valley of Flowers some 10 km south.
-Valley of Flowers runs east-west approximately 15 km in length with average width of 6 km.
+Valley of Flowers runs east–west approximately 15 km in length with average width of 6 km.
 A small tributary of Pushpawati river originates from Tipra glacier from Gauri Parbat in the east and flows through the Valley of Flowers.

 The area lies on the Zanskar range of the Himalayas with the highest point in the national park being Gauri parbat at 6,719 m above sea level.